BananaHolograma/crt/README.md

 # crt

-Abusing Certificate Transparency logs for getting subdomains from a root domain.
+`crt` abuse certificate transparency logs for getting subdomains from a one or multiple root domains.
 The process is very clean, a light http request to [crt.sh](https://crt.sh) to fetch the subdomain information in a manipulatable format supporting multiple root domains at once.

 ## Usage